fzvialdesign/UIUC-GSD-405-Final-Project-Metroguevania/README.md

 # UIUC-GSD-405-Final-Project-Metroguevania
 Unreal Engine project that encapsulates a 2D, sidescrolling platformer experience made for my group final project for GSD 405 at UIUC

+This Unreal Engine group project was my final submission for the final project, the project being titled as "Metroguevania."
+This assignment was conducted over the course of a whole semester, split into four sections.
+The first was an initial project plan and revision of selected design documents (in this case those I had made the previous semester).
+The second was the pre-production phase one milestone, wherein my group presented our first revised draft of design documentation as well as project management documentation, plans, and any measure of development created.
+The third was the pre-production phase two milestone, continuing more of the same except with much more extensive programming developed.
+The fourth was the final submission, where we finalized our documentation and development of the game.
+For this assignment, I have not yet received my final grade.

+The documentation submitted can be found at this Drive folder: https://drive.google.com/drive/folders/1-64gSEUcV0e3kzNzcR5KbNmFRdMwU6zr?usp=sharing

+Disclaimer: The final allowable submission date has passed, so the ability to use this code to submit the assignment for a grade this current semester of Spring 2024 has similarly passed.
+I do not condone usage of this project for the purposes of cheating if this exact type of project assignment is to be re-used in future iterations of GSD 405 at the University of Illinois at Urbana-Champaign.
+I also do not claim any work on this project not done by me as my own.
+I worked chiefly on design, documentation, and project management.